cloudmesh-community/sp19-222-101/project-report/report.md

 :warning: This is in review

+:warning: the OpenAPI spec and service seems incomplete

 :warning: I want a more in-depth discussion of the algorithm you discuss margins, distrubutions, hyper-planes but don't really tell me what or how these things are calculated.
 In this case we can get into the weeds of the path, I